 Everyone knows about Etsy and how you can get really unique items there, but Etsy Studio is a little different.
 It’s the side of Etsy that’s for people like us: the makers.

 Speaking of which… visit my Etsy shop!
+All of my patterns are available as ad-free, comment-free PDFs in the shop and it all goes back to supporting The Blue Elephants and contributing to my yarn funs :).
 Favorite the shop for updates because I’ll be taking custom orders soon!

 If you have a favorite company or store, you can also take a look at their online selection.
-Places like Hobby Lobby, Jo-Ann Fabrics, and Michaels have more in their online shops than they can carry in stores, so it’s a good idea to check those out too.
-If you have a problem, you can still return items in store.
+Places like Hobby Lobby, Jo-Ann Fabrics, and Michaels have more in their online shops than what they can carry in stores, so it’s a good idea to check those out too.
+If you have a problem, you can still return items to the store.

 Just be sure to check to see whether they can ship to you.
 Hobby Lobby isn’t found everywhere, but some of the Hobby Lobby brands, like Crafter’s Secret, are wonderful and perfect for baby blankets.
 I can find these in stores, but if you don’t have one near you, get the yarn online!

 That was a ton of information and I hope that it helped you figure out how to buy yarn online and where to shop for it.
-Let’s do a super quick recap of what you learned:
+Let’s do a super quick recap of what you need to keep in mind when you buy yarn online:

 - Know what you’re shopping for to save time!